 Margin The difference between sale price and cost of bringing a product or service to market.
 Gross profit margin is gross profit expressed as a percentage (ie gross profit/sales revenue x 100).

-National Living Wage (NLW) Available to the over-25s, the National Living Wage is the minimum hourly pay almost all workers aged over-25 are entitled to.
+National Living Wage (NLW) Available to those aged 23 and over, the National Living Wage is the minimum hourly pay almost all workers are entitled to.
 Not paying the NLW or NMW is a criminal offence.